CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 |one\_house\_away\_buildings\_count|-0.02273|

 <p align="center">
     Fig. 3.2.
-Features which our model have found to deter graffiti.
+Features which our model has found to deter graffiti.
 </p>

 This tables tells us that the higher the population in an area, the less chance of graffiti.
 Furthermore, buildings on a residential street are less likely to be vandalized.
-Furthermore, areas which are more dense also have an advantage over sparser areas.
-Lastly, tall buildings in the vicinity of a building were found to also contribute to deterring graffiti.
+Additionally, areas which are more dense have an advantage over sparser areas.
+Lastly, tall buildings in the vicinity of a building were found to also contribute towards the deterrence of graffiti.

 |**Feature**|**Coefficient**|
 |one\_house\_away\_graffiti\_average|0.46045|